bgavran/Category_Theory_Machine_Learning/README.md

-# Category Theoretic Approaches to Machine Learning
+# Category Theory ∪ Machine Learning

 Many of papers are in multiple fields and some of these fields overlap.
 Let me know what's missing! (preferably by creating a pull request)